Ty Law

-Tajuan Edward "Ty" Law (born February 10, 1974) is an American former football cornerback who played in the National Football League (NFL) for 15 seasons, primarily with the New England Patriots.
-He played college football for the Michigan Wolverines and was selected by the Patriots in the first round of the 1995 NFL Draft.
-During his 10 seasons in New England, he received four Pro Bowl selections and two first-team All-Pro honors.
-A three-time Super Bowl winner with the Patriots, Law also holds the franchise record for interceptions.
+Tajuan Edward "Ty" Law (born February 10, 1974) is an American former professional football cornerback who played in the National Football League (NFL) for 15 seasons, primarily with the New England Patriots.
+He played college football for the Michigan Wolverines, earning first-team All-American honors, and was selected by the Patriots in the first round of the 1995 NFL draft.

+During his 10 seasons in New England, Law received four Pro Bowl selections and two first-team All-Pro honors.
+A three-time Super Bowl winner with the Patriots, he also holds the franchise record for interceptions.
 Law spent his final five seasons as a member of the New York Jets, Kansas City Chiefs, and Denver Broncos, earning a fifth Pro Bowl selection with the Jets.
 Ranking 24th in NFL career interceptions, he twice led the league in interceptions during the 1998 and 2005 seasons.
 He was inducted to the Pro Football Hall of Fame in 2019.

-Early years
+Early life

 Law attended Aliquippa High School in Aliquippa, in Beaver County, Pennsylvania, where he played football and basketball, and ran track.
 He played in football as a cornerback, safety, wide receiver, and running back.
 He was named MVP of the school's basketball team.
+In 1991, he led Aliquippa to victory in the Pennsylvania Interscholastic Athletic Association A-level high school football championship.

 Tony Dorsett, a Hall of Fame running back, is Law's uncle.
 Law spent summers in Dallas with Dorsett while he was growing up.